imxrt-rs/imxrt-hal/README.md

 ## Goals

-* Create *the* collaborative group to support using Rust on NXP's i.MX RT series.
+- Create *the* collaborative group to support using Rust on NXP's i.MX RT series.
-* Simple but useful register level access, may not be as complete as svd2rust in ease of use, but it compiles quickly, and it's intuitive for existing embedded developers.
+- Simple but useful register level access.
+It compiles quickly, and it's intuitive for existing embedded developers.
-* Embedded HAL support.
+- Embedded HAL support.
-* RTFM support.
+- RTFM support.
-* NXP EVK board support
+- NXP EVK board support
-* Supporting popular boards such as the Teensy 4.
+- Supporting popular boards such as the Teensy 4.

 ## Getting Started

+### HAL

-If you'd like to develop Rust libraries and applications for an i.MX RT-based system, use the `imxrt-hal` crate.
-The `imxrt-hal` crate provides implementations of the [`embedded-hal` traits](https://crates.io/crates/embedded-hal) specific to i.MX RT processors, and it exposes processor peripherals through a convenient API.
+If you want to develop Rust libraries and applications for an i.MX RT-based system, use the `imxrt-hal` crate.
+The `imxrt-hal` crate provides implementations of the [`embedded-hal` traits](https://crates.io/crates/embedded-hal) specific to i.MX RT processors.
 Use the HAL if you want to

 - toggle GPIOs
 - use timers (GPTs, PITs)
 - control PWM outputs (single pin)
-- talk to I2C slaves
+- talk to I2C devices
 - read and write serial data (UART)
 - send and receive data over SPI